Thanks to everyone who joined us at Tilton Ranch in scenic Coyote Valley for our annual outdoor celebration on Sunday, September 28, 2025!

 Nature’s Inspiration underwrites a significant portion of Green Foothills’ annual expenses.
 We depend on funds raised from this event to support our work so that we can create the greatest impact.
 Your generous support makes it possible for us to champion climate resilience and biodiversity through the protection of open space and natural resources in San Mateo, Santa Clara, and San Benito Counties.
 Since 1962, our advocacy has resulted in the permanent protection of more than 200,000 acres.

-Thank you to our Nature’s Inspiration 2024 sponsors.
-If you’d like to become a sponsor for 2025, visit our Sponsorships page.
+If you’d like to become a Nature’s Inspiration sponsor, visit our Sponsorships page.

 2025 Nature’s Inspiration Sponsors